 In this paper, business process extensibility is positioned as a new area of research in the well-explored field of process flexibility.
-A recent taxonomy in process flexibility [18] identified four approaches to achieving flexibility:
+A recent taxonomy in process flexibility [SMR+08] identified four approaches to achieving flexibility:

 - flexibility by design where a number of alternative pathways are explicitly specified in the process model at design time. - flexibility by deviation where at run-time an alternative course of action can be taken which differs from the course of action prescribed by the process model. - flexibility by underspecification where detailed specification of (parts of) the process model is avoided.
-As mentioned in [18], this category covers both late modelling and late binding. - flexibility by change where a process model can be modified after deployment.
+As mentioned in [SMR+08], this category covers both late modelling and late binding. - flexibility by change where a process model can be modified after deployment.

-BPM systems such as ADEPT1 [12], YAWL [2] (including the Worklet service [4]), FLOWer [3] and DECLARE [10, 11] are classified in [18] according to this taxonomy.
+BPM systems such as ADEPT1 [RRD03], YAWL [AtH05] (including its Worklet service [AHEA06]), FLOWer [AWG05] and DECLARE [PSSA07] are classified in [SMR+08] according to this taxonomy.

 Patterns are a useful means to compare the capabilities of different languages/systems and there are two pattern collections in the area of process flexibility that have recently been developed for this purpose.
-On the one hand, so-called change patterns and change support features are documented in [19], while on the other hand the flexibility taxonomy gave rise to a collection of flexibility patterns [9].
-In [9] it is claimed that the "majority of" the change patterns can be "mapped on" the flexibility patterns.
+On the one hand, so-called change patterns and change support features are documented in [WRRM08], while on the other hand the flexibility taxonomy gave rise to a collection of flexibility patterns [MAR08].
+In [MAR08] it is claimed that the "majority of" the change patterns can be "mapped on" the flexibility patterns.
 Neither pattern collection addresses the issue of managing the evolution of (reference) process models by vendors and of their counterparts by customers.
+However, they can be used as a mechanism to operationalize our ideas.

-A well-researched problem in the area of dynamic/adaptive workflow is the migation of process instances across different versions of a process model.
-Consider e.g. early work by Ellis et al. [5] or Van der Aalst [1] dealing with changed control-flow dependencies.
-A comparative overview of correctness criteria used by various approaches is presented in [14].
-More recently, Rinderle et al [15] investigated new, more relaxed, correctness criteria for process migration taking not only the control-flow perspective but also the data perspective into account.
+A well-researched problem in the area of dynamic/adaptive workflow is the migration of process instances across different versions of a process model.
+Consider e.g. early work by Ellis et al. [EKR95] or van der Aalst [Aal01] dealing with changed control-flow dependencies.
+A comparative overview of correctness criteria used by various approaches is presented in [RRD04].
+More recently, Rinderle et al [RMRW08] investigated new, more relaxed, correctness criteria for process migration, taking not only the control flow perspective but also the data perspective into account.
 Work in this area could be exploited and extended to deal with (controlled) changes by the vendor, the customer, or both.
 The last case in particular poses a challenge.

-Reference models are models for targetted application domains that incorporate "best practice" [8] methods in these domains.
+Reference models are models for targeted application domains that incorporate "best practice" [KKR06] methods in these domains.
 Reference process models serve to capture the procedural aspects of best practices.
 In the SAP R/3 environment many such models are made available using the Event-driven Process Chain (EPC) notation.
-As a reference process model may be quite large in order to capture all possible pathways in the various settings in which it may be used the notion of a configurable reference process models was introduced [16].
-Customising a configurable reference process model to a particular setting may lead to a model in which many of the pathways were eliminated as they are simply not applicable.
+As a reference process model may be quite large in order to capture all possible pathways in the various settings in which it may be used, the notion of a configurable reference process models was introduced [RA07].
+Customizing a configurable reference process model to a particular setting may lead to a model in which many of the pathways were eliminated as they are simply not applicable.
 Process configuration typically is a one-off activity where there is no provision for further adaptation of the configured model.
 Additionally, evolution of configurable reference process models has not yet been investigated or even identified as a topic worthy of research.